Homemade Brown Sugar Recipe: Light or Dark in 2 Minutes

 What if I Don’t Have Molasses?

-When I make brown sugar, I usually mix it directly in a small bowl with a fork.
+When I make brown sugar, I usually combine it directly in a small mixing bowl with a fork.

 At first the molasses looks streaky and clumpy, but after a minute of mixing the sugar slowly turns a beautiful caramel color and starts to feel soft and slightly damp.